Computable de Finetti measures: The Computable Moment Problem

-is a c.e.\ real, uniformly in $\sigma$.
-By Lemma~\ref{effindicator}, we are given a uniformly computable sequence of polynomials $(p_{n,\sigma})_{n\in\omega}$ which converge pointwise from below to the indicator $\Ind_{\sigma}$.
-By the dominated convergence theorem,
+is a c.e.\ real relative to the mixed moments, uniformly in $k$ and $\sigma$.
+By Lemma~\ref{effindicator}, there is a uniformly computable sequence of polynomials $(p_{n,\sigma})_{n\in\omega}$ that converge pointwise from below to the indicator $\Ind_{\sigma}$.
+Therefore, by the dominated convergence theorem,